Campo Mourão: Sports and Leisure

 The municipality has a representative Paranaense de Futsal Championship - Gold Key.
 Futsal is the Campo Mourão / Fecam that this year was 13th place in the competition.
 The previous year, Futsal Campo Mourão won two significant titles: the South Futsal Cup and the Open Games of Paraná, which was won after fasting for 18 years.

 In football, a team representing the city in competition state, the Sport Club Campo Mourão, affectionately called the "Lion of the Valley" by its fans, who this year competed in the Campeonato Paranaense Second Division of professional football, being in sixth place, In last year who represented the county was the Associação Desportiva Atlética do Paraná (ADAP), who became vice-champion of Paraná in 2006.
 The sport of Campo Mourão, in general, has achieved significant results in Paraná, using an excellent grassroots work carried out in sports such as athletics, handball, basketball, soccer, volleyball, GR and table tennis, among others.

 In 2006, the city ranked eighth in JOJUPs, in Pato Branco, and fourth in the Japs, who were based in Maringá.
 In 2007, the official competitions were again disputed.
 In Paranavaí, Northwestern State Youth Games in Paraná, the city finished eighth among all participating municipalities, especially the Female Futsal team, which won the title.
 The Open Games of Paraná, in turn, were held in Toledo in the west of the state in its 50th edition (Historical), with the council being in sixth place overall.
-The Special Secretary for Sport, Recreation and Leisure Campo Mourão is Itamar Augustine Tagliari and Technical Director of the Sports Foundation of Campo Mourão (FECAM) is Karla Maria Tureck.

 Besides football, Campo Mourão Category b handball game was well in school in 2008, ranking eighth in the competition after eliminating Londrina and Toledo.

 In recent years, basketball is evolving (regarded by some as the second-largest force in the form of Paraná), and peaked with the conquest of the Paranaense Championship of Basketball in 2009.
 The greatest ambition of the council (responsible for the team) is to enter a team in NBB.